Trip to Playa del Carmen: a perfect destination for nature and fun

 We know how to do a beach day.
 I mean, we live at the beach, but what do you do when you’re in a beach destination without kids?
 And what if it’s a beach destination that also has non-beach stuff that is pulling you away from the surf?
-Well, here’s how to have an amazing time in Playa del Carmen and do more than just the beach.
+Playa del Carmen is just that.
+Here’s how to plan an amazing trip to Playa del Carmen and do more than the beach.

 If you’re unfamiliar, Playa del Carmen is on Mexico’s east coast, on the Caribbean, and part of the Yucatan Peninsula.
 It’s very different from the west coast or Baja California.
 Playa del Carmen still has the huge hotels (and it’s close to Cancun, so yeah), but it’s also very chill.
-It was an awesome Caribbean destination for getting close to nature AND having beach fun.
+It is an awesome Caribbean destination for getting close to nature AND having beach fun.

 Travel to Playa del Carmen

 You can also visit Playa del Carmen as part of a Caribbean cruise.
-I came ashore in Playa while experiencing Royal Caribbean’s Oasis of the Seas.
+I came ashore in Playa while sailing on Royal Caribbean’s Oasis of the Seas.
 A lot of guests chose to stay on the island of Cozumel where we made port, but I jumped ship and took the forty minute ferry ride across to the Yucatan.
 I made a wise choice.

 Akumal and sea turtles

-Cenotes Dos Ojos
+Snorkeling in Cenotes Dos Ojos

-So, I’ve since been told that there are other cenotes that are much more grand and fascinating to visit (and I’ve now researched and seen them), but swimming through the caves at Cenotes Dos Ojos was a really impressive experience.
-Located between Tulum and Playa del Carmen, it was an easy trip and totally worth leaving the beach for.
+There are other cenotes that are much more grand and fascinating to visit than Cenotes Dos Ojos (and I’ve now researched and seen them), but swimming through the caves at Cenotes Dos Ojos is a really impressive experience and ideal for somebody who’s either a bit shy to cave snorkeling or short of time.
+Located between Tulum and Playa del Carmen, it is an easy activity to add to a trip to Playa del Carmen and totally worth leaving the beach for.